tsunaminoai/docker-webtrees/README.md

 ## Environment variables

-* **SERVER_NAME** : URL from which Webtrees will be available (e.g. 192.168.1.101:8080 or http://webtrees.example.com)
+- **SERVER_NAME** : URL from which Webtrees will be available (e.g. 192.168.1.101:8080 or http://webtrees.example.com)
+- **BASE_URL** : URL from which Webtrees will be available )e.g. https://webtrees.example.com).
+Defaults to `http://${SERVER_NAME}`
-* **WEBTREES_DB_HOST** : Database host, either different host or the name of the docker-compose service containing the database instance
+- **WEBTREES_DB_HOST** : Database host, either different host or the name of the docker-compose service containing the database instance
-* **WEBTREES_DB_PORT** : Port on which the database is accessible
+- **WEBTREES_DB_PORT** : Port on which the database is accessible
-* **WEBTREES_DB_USER** : Username for accessing the database
+- **WEBTREES_DB_USER** : Username for accessing the database
-* **WEBTREES_DB_PASS** : Password for the database user
+- **WEBTREES_DB_PASS** : Password for the database user
-* **WEBTREES_DB_NAME** : Name of the database to be created
+- **WEBTREES_DB_NAME** : Name of the database to be created
-* **WEBTREES_TBL_PFX** : Optional, prefix given to all Webtrees-created database tables
+- **WEBTREES_TBL_PFX** : Optional, prefix given to all Webtrees-created database tables

 ## Sample docker-compose file

 The following docker-compose will start two containers: a mariadb container for the database and the webtrees container running Webtrees.
 The volumes declared ensure that the database and Webtrees content are preserved across container restarts.
 Specifically, the volumes declared as storing their data in the same directory as the docker-compose.yml file.
 Finally, the Webtrees instance is being made available on port 8080 of the machine indicated (in this example, the machine hosting this Webtrees install is only available via the 192.168.1.101 IP address).

 The SERVER_NAME environment variable is used to set the server name within the running instance.
 This is necessary due to the way Webtrees performs redirections between pages.
 If the server name were blank, redirects would fail and Webtrees would be unusable.
 By explicitly setting the server name, all Webtrees page redirects begin with the SERVER_NAME indicated, followed by the desired page.
+The URL_BASE operates in the same manner in version 2.
+This can be specified in the environment variables, but will default to `http://${SERVER_NAME}`.
+If using https, this will need to be specified manually.

 ```
 version: '3'